 Hopefully, we will find our family bonds strengthened and better for it.

-Fore more lessons from amazing TV dads, check out:
+Fore more lessons from amazing TV and movie dads, check out:

 Hope this helps!